eccentricdevotion/TARDIS/removing-a-tardis.md

 To delete your TARDIS, you break the sign above the door of the TARDIS Police Box.

+The default TARDIS exterior is initially set to the "FACTORY" preset without a sign above the door - you may have to use the Chameleon Circuit GUI to change it to a Police Box with a sign first.

 **Note:** As of version `2.7` the TARDIS Chameleon Circuit is no longer required to be set to a Police Box preset.
 Any sign on your TARDIS can be broken to delete it.

 You will be asked to confirm the TARDIS deletion with a command.
 Type: